 The duplicate and group function makes a copy of the current record, or of all selected records, and creates a group out of the newly created records.

-To Duplicate and Group in Edit View
+To Duplicate and Group in the Index Pane

 - 1. Place the marquee over the heading to be duplicated. - 2.
 Press Ctrl+Shift+D.